Archive for the ‘General’ Category

 one more thing… iPhone!

 The final thing that we mentioned in the talk at CloudMade is that we’re currently working on a native iPhone app to really simplify use of the mapme.at services on the iPhone.
-It will use our custom map tiles so will look really good, and will allow you to update your location, see which of your contacts are nearby and continously track your location.
+It will use our custom map tiles so will look really good, and will allow you to update your location, see which of your contacts are nearby and continuously track your location.
 It’s still going to be a few more weeks before it’s ready but as soon as it is, we’ll let you know!

 As you can tell there’s been a lot happening recently with the mapme.at site.
 The development doesn’t end here though so we’ll be continuing to add new features over the coming months.
 We’ll also be extending the documentation not just for the new developer API but also the documentation for the site in general.
 Finally we’ll try to keep you more in the loop by keeping this blog active, so sign up with your favourite RSS reader to make sure you hear it about it straight away!

-Tracking “The Box” around the world
+• Tracking "The Box" around the world

 If you’re a regular reader of the BBC News site you may have seen their recent stories about “The Box” – an experiment that the BBC are running to track the locations visited by a single shipping container over the course of a year.
 There are various pages on their site giving more information including the story that introduced The Box, a map of locations travelled to by The Box and a whole section of further information.